SeaseLtd/vector-search-elastic-tutorial/indexing_phase/README.md

 python indexer_elastic.py "../from_text_to_vectors/example_input/documents_10k.tsv" "../from_text_to_vectors/example_output/vector_documents_10k.tsv"
 ````

-To index documents to Elasticsearch using a Text Embedding Ingest Pipeline (bulk helper):
+To index batches of documents to Elasticsearch using a Text Embedding Ingest Pipeline (bulk helper):

 ````
 cd indexing_phase